ansa-sequence/ansa-sequence/README.md

-I'm a self-taught passionate game engine developer from Russia
+I'm a self-taught passionate Software Engineer from Russia

 **About Me**
 - 💼 Sperasoft